 About the Department

-The pioneering anthropologist Melville J. Herskovits founded Northwestern University's Program of African Studies (PAS) in 1948, one of the earliest centers of its kind in the United States.
+The pioneering anthropologist Melville J. Herskovits founded Northwestern University's Program of African Studies (PAS) in 1948, the earliest center of its kind in the United States.

 - Mandela Washington Fellowship: Every summer, in partnership with Northwestern's Farley Center for Entrepreneurship and Innovation, PAS hosts President Obama's Mandela Washington Fellowship which brings 25 young African leaders to Northwestern for academic training and experiential learning.